iamhummelila/iamhummelila/index.md

 About me:
 - 👋 Hi, I’m [@iamhummelila](https://iamhummelila.github.io/iamhummelila/)
 - 👀 I’m interested in [NLP](https://en.wikipedia.org/wiki/Natural_language_processing) and [data analysis](https://en.wikipedia.org/wiki/Data_analysis).
 - 🌱 I’m currently learning Python at university, where I am studying computational linguistics.
+It's funny: a year ago, I did not like programming.
+Now?
+FUN.
+Takes some getting used to!

-Since I am still at uni, I'm currently working through old exams.
-Don't wanna fail!
-You'll find one of those tasks under the following link:
+Since I am still at uni, I'm currently working through old exams. _Don't wanna fail!_ You'll find one of those tasks under the following link:

 [Recipe task](https://github.com/iamhummelila/recipe_task)

 You may also use the recipes in this repository.
 I take no responsibility, I have not tried them.

 Of course, there will be more.

+I am also going to link this Markdown Cheatsheet here so both you and I can find it easily: [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

+I have not yet figured out how or if people can contact each other directly through Github.
+So if you do know, just contact me and I hope I'll find that.